brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- Make a tool that takes JADE and creates modualr CSS from the html

 - tools needed - i think it's hard to learn how to dev certain thing because there is no checklist for the tools needed to make certain things.
 It would be great if the tools, skills and understanding needed were listed for each tutorial.

 ex wrong: Make a Random Quote machine (use jQuery)